themorlan/openREM/docs/hl7_support.rst

 ************************

 The MLLP-server receives the HL7-messages and starts the handling of the messages.
-Take care the correct virtual environment is active, go the openrempath and start the MLLP-server by entering:
+Take care the correct virtual environment is active, go the openrem-path and start the MLLP-server by entering:

 python -m .\\hl7\\mllpserver.py